pnlnum/pnl/README.md

 # Compilation and installation

-See the INSTALLATION file
+See the INSTALL file

-If you got the sources from the svn repository, you need to compile the documentation yourself:
-  Go to directory man and
+If you have cloned the git repository, you need to compile the documentation yourself by going to the directory `man` and
     - for the pdf version, run `make` (you need a LaTeX compiler).
     - for the html version, run `make html` (you need tex4ht).